The IMP programs allows employers to hire foreign workers without an LMIA however, they must satisfy the following:

 - habitual language is French, which is demonstrated and proven at an advanced intermediate level or above (CLB 7)

-Note: Initial work permit applications must be submitted online or via a visa application centre overseas.
+Note: Initial work permit applications must be submitted online or via a visa application center overseas.

 International Experience Canada